 Can a Child Get SSI If the Parent Is Disabled?

-Supplemental Security Income is paid for by tax revenues and kicks in if you don’t have enough work credits to qualify for SSDI.
-You also can’t have assets of more than $2,000 as an individual or $3,000 as a couple.
+Supplemental Security Income (SSI) is paid for by tax revenues and kicks in if you don’t have enough work credits to qualify for SSDI.
+You are eligible for SSI if you are either:

 If the child is still in high school at age 18, they will continue receiving benefits until they graduate or reach age 19, whichever is sooner.